Home > Basics > 14 Invaluable Digital Tools for Students in 2024

 Grammarly is a free online writing assistant in the form of a browser extension or app.
 Students who utilize Grammarly while writing their papers can avoid common slip-ups with spelling, punctuation, grammar, and more.

 The free version works great, but for $12 a month, you can get more advanced features like a plagiarism checker with Grammarly Premium.
-Grammarly includes a cheaper rate for students, so you can contact its team on its website for a better quote.
-Grammarly is easy to use and works fast across Google Docs, social media, emails, and more.
-In order to avoid basic mistakes, professionals use Grammarly, too.
+Grammarly sometimes advertises sales and discount codes, so keep an eye out for these if you want to upgrade.
+This digital tool is easy to use and works fast across Google Docs, social media, emails, and more.
+I

 3. Evernote